Magic Of I Astrological Planner Review

 Finally, if you’re a seasoned astrologer, it has a complete ephemeris for the whole year at the back, and some blank pages for extra notes if you need it too.

-The astrological planner comes in a beautiful cream or black but they have other colours available for their plain journals and other products, you can check out the full range available here.
+The astrological planner comes in beautiful earthy colours, you can check out the full range available here.
 I first bought the cream one and even though I was originally a bit worried it would get stained or dirty quickly, I’m pleased to say it hasn’t at all!
 And I can personally attest to how beautifully soft the cover is and especially smooth the paper is to write on!
+Since then, I’ve gone on to try all the colours and I love them equally!

 NEW FOR 2023: Medicinal mushroom monthly alignment, learn all about the magic of the fungi world!
 Every year Magic of I adds in extra details.
 Since I first started using mine many years ago now, they have added Tarot correspondences, gardening by the Moon, and planetary days.